 International research organisations and networks

-Finland participates in the work of many international research organisations, notably:
+Finland participates in the work of many international research organisations, including:

 - European Organization for Nuclear Research CERN

 - European Southern Observatory ESO